 What is the Turkey Teeth trend?
 Analyzing the viral videos

 When we talk about Turkey Teeth, we often refer to bad dental crowns with disappointing results.
+The crowns appear too white, too big and square and overall fake-looking.
+The teeth under the crowns are barely there, revealing over-filing and an over-all bad work.
 There are two reasons this can happen and give bad experiences:

 - The patient did not know enough about irreversibility and what a dental crown treatment requires, not being aware of the invasiveness and irreversibility of the treatment.

 - The doctor did not provide enough information to the patient or they did their job wrongly (alas, incompetent doctors are everywhere in the world)

 This happened to TikToker Jak Reid who gained fame thanks to her video about her experience in Turkey, seemingly liking her teeth first then regretting them.

 Not enough?
 Need more information on dental crowns?
 You feel like you don’t know enough about the subject?
 Read our guide on dental crowns done in Turkey.

 If the term Turkey Teeth is referred to veneers gone bad.
 This is the most common problem, Turkey Teeth veneers.
 For example, it happened to Jack Fincham and Laura Ivanova.
 There may be three reasons:

 - The patient did not know veneers require shaping and life-long care to not ruin or break them;